ParasolJS/parasol-es/parasol-docs.md

 ```

 ##### Proposed library API
-This feature is relevant for a two main purposes.
+This feature is relevant for two main purposes.
 It is convenient for those who would like to test their code on multiple files without having to edit the file path, and to those using _parasol_ to develop a web application similar to what we have done here.

 In the library, this should be a function that takes no argument, and simply appends the uploader button to the webpage.